-Undergraduate and Master-Level Courses
+Bachelor and Master-Level Courses

-Undergraduate and master-level courses in which the student originally received a grade of D, F, W, WF, WH, or WP are repeatable and are included in the calculation for SAP (repeat courses are included in the qualitative calculation; original and repeat courses are included in the quantitative calculation).
+Bachelor and master-level courses in which the student originally received a grade of D^ or F are repeatable and are included in the calculation for SAP (repeat course included in qualitative calculation; original and repeat courses included in quantitative calculation).
 Repeated courses in which the original grade was C or higher earn zero hours and are not included in the student's GPA, so they are not included in the SAP calculation and are not eligible for financial aid.